mcgregorian1/personalWebsite/content/publication/Cardoso_et_al_2018/index.md

 ---
-title: "Tree height and leaf drought tolerance traits shape growth responses across droughts in a temperate broadleaf forest"
+title: "Grass Species Flammability, Not Biomass, Drives Changes in Fire Behavior at Tropical Forest-Savanna Transitions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Anabelle W. Cardoso
+- Imma Oliveras
+- Katharine A. Abernethy
+- Kathryn J. Jeffery
+- David Lehmann
+- Josué Edzang Ndong
 - admin
-- Ryan Helcoski
-- Norbert Kunert
-- Alan J. Tepley
-- Erika B. Gonzalez-Akre
-- Valentine Herrmann
-- Joseph Zailaa
-- Atticus E. L. Stovall
-- Norman A. Bourg
+- Claire M. Belcher
-- William J. McShea
+- William J. Bond
-- Neil Pederson
-- Kristina J. Anderson-Teixeira
+- Yadvinder S. Malhi

-date: "October 2020"
+date: "2018-11-09"
 doi: ""

 # Schedule page publish date (NOT publication's date).